Even a fire, hurricanes, financial collapses and a pandemic cannot keep the Neutral Ground Coffee House from being there for its devoted regulars.

 Lee herself decided not to continue, suggesting it become a co-op, but her customers were determined to find a new location.
 No one seems to know what became of Greta Lee, but the spirit of what she started lives on.

-In 1992, it closed again.
+In 1992, the Penny Post closed again.
 As its website states: “Unfortunately, the good vibrations and love of fellow man were eventually unable to compete with the ongoing financial strains.”

 “I had my own career as a teacher,” he said, “so I didn’t want to run this myself.”
 Trying different iterations of the co-op structure, he ran it on and off for a number of years, while also building a career as an entertainer.